lydell/keyboard/readme.md

 Another thing that always bothered me was that typing `?` and `!` was so different.
 They both end a sentence just like a period, in two special ways.
 Especially the `!` was in such a bad position (`shift+1`).
-Therefore I put them on the period and comma, where they feel more like they belong.

-I’ve never had a problem with having colon and semi-colon on the same key, so I kept that.
-However, I use colons way more than semi-colons, so I swapped them.
+Initially I put them on the period and comma, where they feel more like they belong, but in the end I put both of them on their own key, and kept colon on period and semi-colon on comma, just like in the Swedish QWERTY layout.
+I’ve never had a problem with that, and it is acutally a quite logical arrangement.
+Putting `?` and `!` is also quite logical.
+The biggest reason, though, is that it makes it easier for me to switch between a regular keyboard with the Swedish QWERTY layout and the TECK.

 I also decided to put “real,” typographic quotes in the main layer, while keeping the standard, straight ones (some call them dumb) in the symbol layer